Pharmacy program

 Through cooperation with organizations such as the Greek non-profit GIVMED, medicines that would otherwise go unused can be safely redirected to healthcare providers and patients in need.
 This approach helps reduce pharmaceutical waste, improve access to essential treatment, and promote more sustainable healthcare practices.

-Supporting Local Healthcare Structures
+Supporting Local Healthcare systems

 CMA’s pharmacy activities are designed to support, not replace, existing healthcare systems.
 Our work focuses on identifying gaps in access to medicines and responding where support is most needed, particularly in contexts where healthcare services are overstretched or where access remains limited.